iProgramMC/CrappyScript/readme.txt

+                      CrappyScript - A really crappy scripting language

+    Now, why am I calling this crappy?
+It's really simple - because it's REALLY quick & dirty in how it's designed.
+It only works on strings (for now?), and it's designed as I go.
+This language *MIGHT* appear in NanoShell, as the primary shell, however I'm not too sure about it.

+This language is quite simple to parse since it does not feature infix operations (so if there was a hypothetical arithmetic addition operation, it would be a built-in function instead of an in-fix operator (so `add("2", "5")` instead of `"2" + "5"`).

+         This code is licensed under the MIT license.
+Check LICENSE for details.

 Important notes about this language:

 * The language only works with strings.
 Why?
 Well, this might be used as NanoShell's